bThink-BGU/BPjs/docs/source/BPjsTutorial/hello-world.rst

 The Sequential Version
 ----------------------

-The "Hello, World" version below (:download:`source <code/hello-world-seq.js>`) below contains a single b-thread, requesting the two events in sequence.
+The "Hello, World" version below (:download:`source <code/hello-world-seq.js>`) contains a single b-thread, requesting the two events in sequence.
 Since it is the only b-thread in the program, these events are not blocked by anyone, and are the only available events.
 Thus, the arbiter select each one of them as they are requested.

 .. literalinclude:: code/hello-world-seq.js
   :linenos: